grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 ## static block

-The `static` block configures the component to scrape an specific set of CloudWatch metrics.
-For that, metrics needs to be fully qualified, specifying the following:
+The `static` block configures the component to scrape a specific set of CloudWatch metrics.
+The metrics need to be fully qualified with the following specifications:

-1. `namespace`: For example `AWS/EC2`, `AWS/EBS`, `CoolApp` if it were a custom metric, etc.
+1. `namespace`: For example, `AWS/EC2`, `AWS/EBS`, `CoolApp` if it were a custom metric, etc.
-2. `dimensions`: CloudWatch identifies a metrics by a set of dimensions, which are essentially label / value pairs.
-For example, all `AWS/EC2` metrics are identified by the `InstanceId` dimension, and the identifier itself.
+2. `dimensions`: CloudWatch identifies a metric by a set of dimensions, which are essentially label / value pairs.
+For example, all `AWS/EC2` metrics are identified by the `InstanceId` dimension and the identifier itself.
 3. `metric`: Metric name and statistics.

-For example, if one wants to scrape the same metrics in the discovery example, but for a specific AWS EC2 instance:
+For example, if you want to scrape the same metrics in the discovery example, but for a specific AWS EC2 instance:

 ```river
 prometheus.exporter.cloudwatch "static_instances" {